qmk/qmk_firmware/docs/flashing.md

 Flashing sequence:

 1. Enter the bootloader using any of the following methods:
-    * Tap the `QK_BOOT` keycode
+    * Tap the `QK_BOOT` keycode;
-    * Press the `RESET` button on the PCB
+    * Press the `RESET` button on the PCB.
-2. Wait for the OS to detect the device
+2. Wait for the OS to detect the device.
-3. Flash a .bin file
+3. Flash a .bin file.
-4. Reset the device into application mode (may be done automatically)
+4. Reset the device into application mode (may be done automatically).

 ## WB32 DFU